 Iris Forget-me-Not Snowdrop

 My collars are made from gorgeous vegetable-tanned, full-grain leather from an Italian tannery which uses traditional tanning methods.
-The hides are dyed at the tannery using a dye that penetrates the whole of the skin, so the colour stays on the collar and not on your poodle.
 The buckle and D-ring are English brass made by a family business in the Midlands, and they are stitched with very strong linen thread made by traditional methods in France.
 The rolled section is butt-seamed, and gives the collar a perfectly circular cross section, with no edge to the strap.
 The stitching is recessed into the leather and the seam is burnished to give a smooth finish and minimise wear on the dog's coat.
 When the dog is wearing the collar, the seam on the rolled part does not show.
 The collars are entirely handcut and stitched using traditional methods.

 Toy poodle size collars

 The collar comes in four basic sizes to cover all the varieties of poodle.
 The areas where the collar fastens are saddle-stitched double leather, except the toy-size collar which has a single-thickness fastening strap to make it easier to take on and off a small neck.
 There are also two optional alternative buckles.
 The low-profile buckle is the same English brass, but is lighter and less visible than the standard buckle.
 The quick-release buckle is made of plastic with a stainless steel D-ring and comes in either a 3/4" width (various colours) or 1/2" width (black only).
-Quick-release buckles are designed to fail under excessive load and can be preferable if there is a risk of the collar becoming caught on something.
 Quick-releases are not recommended for dogs who pull hard or where the dog would in danger were the collar to fail, but they can work well for people who tend to use a slip lead or harness rather than attaching the lead directly to the collar.
 A properly fitted collar is also much less likely to become caught and injure a dog than a loose poorly-fitting one.
 When ordering a quick-release collar, it is important to measure your dog's neck very carefully as unfortunately it's not possible to make these collars adjustable.

 Quick-release collar in 'Amelanchier' colour